thinkthroughmath/ttm-coffeescript-utilities/README.md

 # TTM Coffeescript Utilities

-Coffeescript helpers developed internally at TTM
+Coffeescript helpers developed internally at TTM.
+The specifics of each component are included below.

-... and for now, the claculator and the equation builder. want to pull that out asap.

-plan

-start gruntfile

-currently for utils
-just need
- - coffee
- - test
- - watch
- - build

-removing any lint references for now

 ## Getting Started